baisong/orenrobinson.com/index.md

 I'm a tech worker living on occupied Kumeyaay land, also known as san diego, california.

 My family descends from English, Jewish, Celtic, and Germanic settlers during the 1600s-1800s.
-I was raised on occupied Haudenosaunee land in so-called central new york by a joint-custody family of activists, artists and dropouts.
+I was raised on occupied Haudenosaunee land in so-called central and western new york state by a joint-custody family of activists, artists and dropouts.

 I studied computer science in college.
 That's when fellow students challenged me to confront patriarchy and white supremacy.
 That's also when I lived in China for 2 years, immersed in a second language as a white US citizen studying and working in Shanghai, rural Sichuan, and Beijing.